 Participants have the choice of staying in the dorms at HPA for a small fee (see course fees) or staying with family or friends in the Waimea area.
 If you stay at HPA dorms, a light breakfast will be provided.
 Lunch will be provided each day for everyone.
 A required reading list will be sent to you prior to the June Intensive.
 Books and Teacher Training Syllabus will be included in course fees.
 More details for the year's course will be provided during the June Intensive.

-Cohort participants will be expected to make three visits to school garden programs on Hawai‘i Island during the year at your convenience to observe and reflect on garden design, structure, and teaching techniques using a course template as a guide.
-We ask that you visit two established programs and one emerging program.
-The template for evaluation and reflection will be in your Teacher-Training Syllabus.
+Cohort participants will make three visits to school garden programs on Hawai‘i Island during the year to observe and reflect on garden design, structure, and teaching techniques using a course template as a guide.
+These visits will coincide with our three 2-day Seasonal Workshops that will take place around Hawai'i Island.
+The template for evaluation and reflection will be provided for you.

-Participants will be expected to attend three two-day workshops at the Mala‘ai Culinary Garden, one each season: Fall 2013, Winter 2014, and Spring 2014.
-For workshop dates see course timeline.
+Participants will be expected to attend 3 2-day Workshops at various School Gardens and farms on Hawai'i Island.
+Each season we will visit one area of the Island.
+For workshops dates see (course timeline).
 Each workshop will have a specific focus and theme and all workshops will integrate the following:

 • Classroom management skills